joeyday/glideguide.blog/_drafts/glidequery-perks-part-1.md

 | Integer | GlideElementNumeric / Java string | JavaScript string |
 | True/False | GlideElementBoolean / Java boolean | JavaScript string (0 or 1) |

 It's honestly pretty odd, right?
-If we don't use `getValue`, we sometimes get the right type, but not always, and actually never really since they're Java types instead of native JavaScript types.
+If we don't use `getValue`, we sometimes get the right type, but not always, but actually never really since they're Java types instead of native JavaScript types.
 If we do use `getValue`, we always get a native JavaScript string and then we have to cast it to whichever type we need.

 You can use `typeof` and `instanceof` (see also `JSUtil.instance_of`) to inspect this behavior for yourself.
 Here's an example: